 • \read-report-sent (A read receipt has been sent for this message) as defined in Appendix C.”

 According to the above list of well known flags, the objective of this CR is to provide a table (Normative) in Appendix H which lists the above CPM-defined flag names while leaving implementation with the flexibility to add additional flag names as necessary.

+R01: incorporates ARC discussion on CC which took place on Aug.
+06, 2013.